python-ellar/ellar-sql/docs/models/models.md

         "pk": "pk_%(table_name)s"
     })
 ```

 ## **Abstract Models and Mixins**
-If the desired behavior is applicable only to specific models rather than all models, consider using an abstract model base class to customize only those models.
+If the desired behavior is only applicable to specific models rather than all models,
+you can use an abstract model base class to customize only those models.
-For instance, if certain models need to track their creation or update timestamps,
+For example, if certain models need to track their creation or update **timestamps**, t
-this approach allows for targeted customization.
+his approach allows for targeted customization.

 ```python
 from datetime import datetime, timezone